9ae/ace/characters/sicili.md

 > Sicili is more into pleasing a larger general audience than Yule is.
 But in how much of their sense of self is based of how much people like them, they are relatable to eachother in that way.
 They understand eachother deeply, because they were raised in communal upbringings whereas Ace and Zaki had more solidatrary years.
 > Sicili's strength comes from her ability to mobilize the powers of others.
 She knows that she is only as strong as the people who believe in her and is willing to throw their lives down for her.
+>
+> What does she want out of life?
+For the people around her to be happy.

 Fears